-River Network is currently meeting with groups across Colorado to gauge interest and ability to undertake a stream management plan in 2019 or 2020.
-In 2019, River Network will field inquiries from any interested coalition through April 30 2019 and meet with them to understand their interest and capacity.
-Interested coalitions must complete a short application (due May 15) that will assess their interest in requesting funding for stream management planning, their current level of engagement with relevant stakeholders, their capacity to receive the needed support and assistance, and their commitment to actively participating.
+River Network will meet with groups to discuss their interest and ability to undertake a stream management plan through January 30, 2020.
+Interested coalitions must complete a short application (due Feb 15) that will assess their interest in stream management planning, their current level of engagement with relevant stakeholders, their capacity to receive the needed support and assistance, and their commitment to actively participating.
 An advisory committee made up of River Network and the CWCB will make the final selection.